Ballu Khan: 2007 arrest

 Ballu Khan was one of a group of people arrested on 3 November 2007, as part of an investigation by the Fiji Police into an alleged assassination plot against members of the government.
 A military spokesman said that Khan resisted arrest and assaulted the officers who tried to detain him at a checkpoint in Lami.
 He also said that Khan had sustained minor injuries and was under armed guard at a hospital in Suva.
 On 21 November 2007, his lawyer Peter Williams Q.C. stated that Khan was seriously ill in hospital as a result of being assaulted by police and the deadline to charge him with offences related to the alleged assassination plot against national leaders had expired.

 On 22 November 2007 Fiji Live quoted Khan as saying that people of high status within the interim government of Fiji and the military held grudges against him.
-On 25 November 2007 a lawyer filed a writ in the Fiji High Court seeking compensation of $F40 million.
+On 22 November 2007 a lawyer filed a writ in the Fiji High Court seeking compensation of US$26 million.
 The writ claimed Khan's treatment amounted to torture and reckless disregard for his health, and his civil rights were abused.
 Fiji's interim attorney-general, Aiyaz Sayed-Khaiyum, stated the government of Fiji would defend the claim.

+After being detained in hospital under police guard for two months, Khan was released on 8 January 2008.
+On 9 January 2008 he was charged with three counts of conspiracy to murder.
+The charges were dismissed by the High Court of Fiji in November 2008 and Khan immediately returned to New Zealand.

+In March 2010 eight men were convicted of involvement in the assassination plot.
+At the sentencing, Justice Paul Madigan said there was no doubt that the plot was orchestrated by Khan.